Adore2113/MarsHSim/docs/dev_log.md

     ♡ realizing that the file for the oxygen system has separate functions and the buffer gas file has one solid function, so I might end up breaking up that long function into a few smaller ones for readability and also b/c I will be adding more to this function

-    ♡ broke up one long buffer gas system function into smaller ones for readability, organization, and future handling
+    ♡ broke up one long buffer gas system function into smaller ones for readability, organization and future handling

 #### Next Session:
     ♡ break up co2 scrubber system into different functions to match the other files and then add power usage, eventually continue lighting function and then continue adding heat generated/heat waste to new functions for electronics/computers, radiators, pumps, solar